Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Well, now that was weird.
 But then again,  the Fortune herself was similarly protected... and given where they were, and how well it had stood up in the fight, Ian hadn't been about to take that ship or its occupant at face value anyway.

 He kept a close watch as the two ships came alongside, and their tractor fields reached out to pull the *Seared Rascal* snug against *Stray Fortune's* airlock.
-Hoeff and the wrecking crew were in position and ready…
+Hoeff and the wrecking crew were in position and ready...

 One way or another, their new friend ought to have some answers.